sphinx-doc/sphinx/doc/usage/configuration.rst

    it finds redirected links that don't meet the rules above.
    It can be useful to detect unexpected redirects when using :option:`the fail-on-warnings mode <sphinx-build --fail-on-warning>`.

+   To deny all redirects, configure an empty dictionary (the default).

+   To follow all redirections, configure a value of :code-py:`None`.

    Example: